dladd/pyFormex/HOWTO-dev.rst

   components.

 - Docstrings should end and start with triple double-quotes (""").

+.. warning: Try not to use lines starting with the word 'class' in a multiline docstring: it tends to confuse emacs+python-mode.

 - Docstrings should not exceed the 80 character total line length.
   Python statements can exceed that length, if the result is more easy